Modern States

 Other Christian colleges with dual enrollment

 FBBC isn't the only option.
-Cedarville University, Bob Jones University, Colorado Christian University, and Grand Canyon University all run online dual-enrollment programs with solid reputations among homeschoolers, and many denominational colleges quietly offer one too; it's worth asking any Christian college on your student's radar.
+Cedarville University, Bob Jones University, Colorado Christian University, and Grand Canyon University all run online dual-enrollment programs with solid reputations among homeschoolers, and many denominational colleges offer one too, so it's worth asking any Christian college on your student's radar.
 Compare per-credit rates, course selection, and (as always) how the credits will transfer to the likely destination.

 FBBC dual credit · current costs